Makin’ Whoopee: An evening of Jazz & Bubbly

 Saturday February 11 from 5 to 7 pm in the Main Gallery

 Mike Greensill performs live jazz music from “The Fabulous Baker Boys”

 featured image by Alejandro Mogollo

-pianist Mike Greensill with vocalist Gale Terminello in
+pianist Mike Greensill with vocalist Gale Terminello and Carla Kaufman on bass, in

 an evening of romantic jazz music inspired by Dave Grusin’s Oscar-nominated and Grammy-winning jazz score for the film

 “The Fabulous Baker Boys” starring Jeff Bridges & Michelle Pfeiffer